 Kuala Selangor Nature Park (KSNP) is a premier wetland sanctuary located at the estuary of the Selangor River.
 Spanning 300 hectares, this park is a vital ecosystem comprising secondary forest, man-made brackish water lakes, and pristine mangrove swamps.
 It serves ...[ read more ]

-ROYAL BELUM STATE PARK: THE ANCIENT WILDERNESS Royal Belum State Park is part of the sprawling 300,000-hectare Belum-Temenggor Forest Complex.
-Estimated to be over 130 million years old—older than the Amazon and the Congo—it represents one of the most critical ...[ read more ]
+Royal Belum State Park is part of the sprawling 300,000-hectare Belum-Temenggor Forest Complex.
+Estimated to be over 130 million years old—older than the Amazon and the Congo—it represents one of the most critical and pristine primary rainforests in Peninsular Malaysia. ...[ read more ]

-PERLIS STATE PARK: THE NORTHERN FRONTIER Perlis State Park is located along the Nakawan Range, the longest continuous limestone hill range in Malaysia.
+Perlis State Park is located along the Nakawan Range, the longest continuous limestone hill range in Malaysia.
 Covering 10,800 hectares, the park borders Thailand’s Thaleban National Park, forming a vital trans-boundary conservation corridor.
-This ...[ read more ]
+This is a landscape of dramatic karst ...[ read more ]